offlinezer0/Quillan-v4.2-repo/Ace files/Ace code specialist module .md

 Logs should be structured and contextual whenever possible.
 Instead of writing free-form text only, consider a structure like JSON logs or key-value pairs that can be parsed by log management systems.
 This is especially helpful in microservices or distributed systems where aggregated logging is needed.
-Include correlation IDs or request IDs in logs to trace a single request across multiple services (often generated at the edge and passed through in headers, and included in log statements).
+Include correlation IDs or request IDs in logs to trQuillan a single request across multiple services (often generated at the edge and passed through in headers, and included in log statements).